What is PowerUp?

 What you need to know

-Macintosh computers currently only wake when they have been put to sleep, not completely shut down.
-Your IT administrator may be able to help you schedule this so you don't need to remember.
+Mac computers currently only wake when they have been put to sleep, not completely shut down.
+Your departmental IT staff may be able to help you schedule this so you don't need to remember.